xtuml/mc/doc/notes/4_cds_instdump_ant.md

 invocations, parameters, return values, _self_, syntax  and more differ between RSL and xtUML/OAL.
 RSL is heavily processing-centric with hundreds of functions passing many parameters.
-Adding functions with parameters into an xtUML model is UI labor intensive and difficult to automate.
+Adding functions with parameters into an xtUML model is UI labor intensive.
+The model compilers contain thousands of lines of RSL which must be refactored before it can be converted into OAL.
 This large amount of work represent a barrier blocking the path forward to model-based model compilers.
 To make matters worse, we wish to maintain an RSL version of a model compiler for some time.

 6.1.2  Idea
 We can maintain both the xtUML/OAL model compiler application and the RSL version by generating the RSL version from the xtUML/OAL version. xtUML is designed for translation.
 So, the conversion can go from xtUML/OAL to RSL much easier than the other way around.
+We will build an RSL model compiler.

 6.1 Packaging
 There are several alternatives for packaging the OAL/RSL into action bodies.
-The two most apparent are function and operations.
+The two most compelling are functions and operations.

 6.1.1  Pros and Cons of Packaging Alternatives Functional cohesion would dictate allocating processing to classes packaged